Dear Ms. Vicki,

 In April, I contacted a judge advocate general officer who told me to contact my husband's command master chief.

 The CMC told me my situation is a civilian matter and that there was absolutely nothing he could do.
 When I contacted the JAG to update him about the situation, he sent both my husband and the CMC an email and certified copy of a letter that fell on deaf ears.

 In June, I delivered a healthy baby boy.
 Since then, my husband has petitioned the court for custody and support of our son.
 He has sent a few inconsistent payments and he has yet to ask about the welfare of our son.

 I have tried to push everything aside by finding a full-time job (at 8 months' pregnant) and starting work two weeks after delivery because I felt like I kept hitting a dead end when I tried to seek support.

 After countless hours of researching, I know that abandonment is punishable under Article 92 of the Uniform Code of Military Justice.
-I know that my husband has been receiving BAH on our behalf.
+I know that my husband has been receiving Basic Allowance for Housing on our behalf.
 He just purchased a new vehicle and a five-bedroom house.